drupal-entity-training/event/index.md

     $event->toLink()
     ```

-    Entities have a `toLink()` to generate links with a specified link text to a
+    Entities have a `toLink()` method to generate links with a specified link
-    specified link relation of the entity.
-By default a link with the entity
+    text to a specified link relation of the entity.
+By default a link with the
-    label as link text to the `canonical` link relation is generated which is
+    entity label as link text to the `canonical` link relation is generated
-    precisely what we want here.
+    which is precisely what we want here.

   * Date formatting: